 OK, so I ended up getting SnowboardAddiction’s Freestyle Download.
-The download covers the same five DVDs that you can buy in physical form, if you prefer: Jumping Vol 1, Jibbing Vol 1, Jumping Vol 2, Jibbing Vol 2 and a Data Disc.
+The download covers the same five modules I’ve tried previously: Jumping Vol 1, Jibbing Vol 1, Jumping Vol 2, Jibbing Vol 2 and a Data Disc.

 There’s a lot of stuff!
 Between the jumping and jibbing volumes, you get the following lessons and features:

 - Jibbing – Handplants

 - Bonus – Tuning